 Being a foreigner is often a hindrance to finding a job.
 This is especially true when there is stiff competition for work, which is common in most developing countries.

-Ecuador, Columbia, Peru and other countries in this region have a lot of Venezuelan refugees who need work.
+Ecuador, Colombia, Peru and other countries in this region have a lot of Venezuelan refugees who need work.
 Ecuador is prioritizing Venezuelan work visas so they can get jobs here and start paying into the social systems they’re using.

 Since they already speak fluent Spanish and they’re willing to work for low wages, they are stiff competition to other foreigners looking for the same jobs.